artsandmetaphysics/goodlifeodyssey/_documents/the-iliad.md

 <p>and spring comes round again.
 And so with men:</p>
 <p>as one generation comes to life, another dies away.
 (6.146–9)</p>
 </blockquote>

+Hector returns to Troy to ask his mother to sacrifice to Athena and calm raging Diomedes.
+Homer describes his, and Paris’, return to the fight as follows:

 <blockquote class="poetry">
 <p>Both men bent on combat, on they fought like wind</p>